JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 Best for:
 * Multiple components with short labels that are divided into two columns.
-* A full-width table with two or three columns.
+* Full-width table with two or three columns.
-* A full-width code snippet or input with long text.
+* Full-width code snippet or an input field with long text.

 For example, the <control>Evaluate Expressions</control> dialog has an input field with long text and a tree with code stacked vertically: